 It’s not only the sitting that can cause a clog, but insects may also find the pipe a nice place to make a nest or the drain line may have been installed incorrectly, making it easier for dust and debris to gather in the line.

 There’s another piece in the A/C system that can lead to a clog.
 Drain lines have a trap built into them, just like your sink.
 This trap can be a perfect breeding ground for algae to develop in the moist, hot air.
 This algae can build up and in combination with the other conditions we discussed are a fast track to a clogged drain line.

-A clogged drain line is a quick way to have a cascading series of problems throughout the A/C unit.
+A clogged drain line or having an ac return line frozen is a quick way to have a cascading series of problems throughout the A/C unit.
 Without proper drainage, the drain line and coils can be covered in ice, or the water can back up, collecting into drain pan and spilling into your A/C. If the drain lines aren’t installed correctly that accumulating water could spill over and puddle onto your home, leading to major water damage.

 Keeping your drain line clean and healthy is an absolutely critical piece of keeping your A/C system operating at peak efficiency and avoiding any sort of water damage to your home.

 Here are some of the things you can do, right now, at home to take care of your drain.

 - Remove any visible debris from the condensate drain.

 - You may see a plug of dried sludge blocking a condensate overflow pan right at the drain.